nandha46/TrackMyEvents/README.md

 Built with a focus on functionality, ease of use, and accessibility, TrackMyEvents is your go-to app for managing time-sensitive events.

 ## Technologies used
- - Laravel
+ - Laravel 11
+ - MySQL 8.0
+ - Tailwind 3.1.0
+ - Alpine.js
+ - Google smtp email
+ - Slack
- - Bootstrap 5
+ - Sentry Integration
- - jQuery
+ - Google OAuth